 Meagan Cramm ASSOCIATE TEACHER

-Instructor of Viola, Violin, and Piano
+Viola, Violin, & Piano Teacher

 Meagan earned her Bachelor's in Music Performance at Miami University in 2007 and her Masters in Music Performance at University of South Carolina in 2009.
 She has been teaching privately and freelancing in the Columbus area for about five years.
 Meagan regularly performs on viola with professional orchestras, including the Newark Granville Symphony Orchestra, the Mansfield Symphony Orchestra, the Central Ohio Symphony Orchestra, and the McConnell Arts Center Chamber Orchestra.
 She also plays in small ensembles for weddings, church functions, and other events, and she enjoys playing her 5-string electric violin in a local band.
 Meagan enjoys sharing her passion for music with her students and helping them master their instruments.
 She currently teaches violin, viola, and beginner piano at FCMS.